About This Project

 Meet the Team

-Matthew Fischer is a junior majoring in Cellular and Molecular Biology.
+Matthew Fischer is a senior majoring in Cellular and Molecular Biology.
 He is currently researching epigenetics in the Pathology Department of the Medical Campus under Dr. Dou.
 He hopes to pursue an MD.
 In his free time he enjoys runs in the park and reading about science.

 I am an Ecology, Evolution, and Biodiversity major at the University of Michigan.
 I value the diversity of ideas that stem from this team and the ways it challenges me to think on a different scale then I do in my usual studies.
 I am passionate about the environment and the conservation of biological diversity.
 For these reasons I have goals of attending law school in the future with a focus on environmental law.